City-of-Helsinki/drupal-helfi-kasvatus-koulutus/README.md

 ### Groups

-Unlike other instances, KASKO has the Group contrib module enabled.
+KASKO has the Group contrib module enabled.
 This module restricts upper secondary school editors’ access to a specific set of nodes and allows them to create dedicated website for their school within the KASKO instance.
 Groups are used only for upper secondary schools and the groups can have standard pages, landing pages, news items and announcements inside the group content.

 There is also a custom module called `helfi_group` that modifies group menus, alters the standard translation features for nodes under group control, and allows TPR unit entities to be managed within the group.